 Some areas of the country park will now be closed off during the implementation of the Country Park development project.
-These areas will be closed from the week beginning 5th December until Summer 2017.
-There will be no public access to these areas at all during this time.
-Please note that there will be no public toilets or café facilities in the Country Park during this period.
+These areas will be closed from the week beginning 5th December until Autumn 2017.
+There will be no public access to these areas at all during this time. *Please note due to the redevelopment the café/visitor centre/shop/field centre/playpark are closed there is a public toilet block open 8am-5pm, situated at the rear of the castle.

 The rest of the Country Park will remain open.
 However, there will be localised closures and restrictions throughout the works for upgrading of paths, bridges and landscaping.
 Notices will be erected throughout the site as and when these closures apply.
 Any path closures will be accompanied by diversion signage.
 It is critical that all advisory is signage is followed at all times.